PX4/PX4-user_guide/en/ros/offboard_control.md

 ### Enable RC Override

 In _QGroundControl_ you can set the [COM_RC_OVERRIDE](../advanced_config/parameter_reference.md#COM_RC_OVERRIDE) parameter to automatically switch from offboard mode (or any mode) to Position mode if the RC sticks are moved.
-This is the best way to ensure that an operator can easily take control of the vehicle, and do so in an easy-to-fly mode.
+This is the best way to ensure that an operator can easily take control of the vehicle and switch to the safest flight mode.

 ### Map an RC switch to offboard mode activation